qwikifiers/qwik-ui/CONTRIBUTING.md

 - Once you made some changes in either package (`headless` or `styled`) or the documentation website (`apps/website`), you will see them immediately reflected on the page.

-- Alternitavely, if your only goal is to add a new component, or add new tests to an already exisiting component, you can run the component test server for significant speed improvements:
+Alternatively, if your only goal is to add a new component, or add new tests to an already existing component, you can run the component test server for significant speed improvements:

 ```shell
 pnpm dev.ct
 ```

-- This mode is a lot more barebones and requires more background knowledge to use effectively, so keep the folling things in mind:
+This mode is a lot more bare bones and requires more background knowledge to use effectively, so keep the following things in mind:

-- Familirize yourself with the following directory structure:
+- Familiarize yourself with the following directory structure:

 ```shell
 apps/website/src/routes/docs/[KIT]/[COMPONENT]/examples/